 Founded in 2019 by Babylon Bee founder Adam Ford and the satire site’s current owner, Seth Dillon, Disrn is a news and opinion website/app that summarizes news from a conservative-leaning perspective.
-The website somewhat lacks transparency as they do not provide an about page or clearly disclose who is involved with the website.
+The website lacks transparency as it does not provide an about page or clearly disclose who is involved with it.
 However, in an interview with the Daily Caller, Adam Ford states, “Our news articles will be objective, but we will report on things that Christians and conservatives care about,” Ford told the DC.
 “The opinion pieces, newsletters, and coming podcasts will be, of course, from a Christian and conservative perspective.”
 Finally, Disrn’s tagline is “brief, smart, faithful.”

 Funded by / Ownership

 The website does not clearly state who owns Disrn; however, there is a 2020 copyright listing to Disrn LLC at the bottom of each page.
 According to their welcome page, Adam Ford and Seth Dillon are the owners of Disrn LLC.
 Revenue is generated through advertising and subscription fees.

 Analysis / Bias

 In review, Disrn does not produce original news stories but rather summarizes news in less than 300 words.
 The website also offers a newsletter written by Adam Ford and a second for the website as a whole.
 Disrn is available as an app on both IOS and Android.

 Story selection ranges from low biased straightforward news reporting such as this Virginia, Maryland governors issue stay-at-home orders to more sensationalized right-leaning headlines such as this Lindsey Graham slams Pelosi’s “shameful, disgusting” remarks about Trump.
 Stories are properly sourced to credible media outlets such as The Hill, Whitehouse.gov, Worldometers, and the Washington Post.
 However, they sometimes use sources with poor track records with fact-checkers such as Breitbart and the Daily Caller.
 For example, On March 12th, 2020, Disrn ran a story sourced to the Daily Caller with the headline: Pelosi sought to include federal funding for abortions as part of coronavirus bill: White House officials.
 This claim was rated false by Politifact.